 Rising Energy Bills

-With the continuous use, the ductwork can get accumulated with too much dirt that air can not flow freely and efficiently through your home’s hvac system.
+With continuous use, the ductwork can accumulate with too much dirt that air can not flow freely and efficiently through your home’s HVAC system.
 Thus both your furnace and air conditioner are forced to work harder to maintain a comfortable indoor temperature.
 This causes higher utility bills for you and your family.

 Related: Energy saving tips for your HVAC system